Safety Review · BPC-157 · Evidence-Based

 ⚠️ What We Don't Know

-• Long-term human safety profile is completely unknown
+• Long-term human safety profile is still unknown

 • Cancer risk in humans cannot be ruled out given angiogenic mechanism